 What should an employee do before returning to work after a period of self-isolation?

-After the 14 days of self-isolation, individuals should contact Human Resources for updated guidance and requirements before returning to work in the building.
+Individuals should follow current CDC guidelines regarding self-isolation and contact Human Resources before returning to the building.
 Employees who are working remotely may be able to continue working during the self-isolation period.

 Will System Administration share employees’ reports of suspected or positive COVID-19 cases with anyone outside of System Administration?